-To see the science and engineering of the Amp and Volt meter we recommend you watch our short video below, if you already watched this on our Unit 1 page than move on.
+To see the science and engineering of the Amp and Volt meter we recommend you watch our short video below, if you already watched this on our Unit 1 page than you can move on.

 Advantages: Strong, portable, not dependent on the earth’s magnetic field, could be made very accurate

 Disadvantages: Heavy, needed multiple heavy meters to measure different ranges of amperage, could not store data.
 Heat and vibration can affect the permanent magnet and reduce the accuracy of the device.
+This type of meter is subject to parallax as well.

-The industry standard of voltmeter for many decades was developed by chemist and engineer Edward Weston in New Jersey.
+The industry standard of ammeter for many decades was developed by chemist and engineer Edward Weston in New Jersey.
 Weston’s innovation included a stable permanent magnet and his development of a special Manganin material.
 The manganin had a very stable resistance value and allowed Weston’s meters to stay accurate.
 Shallenberger, Thomson and other innovators used Weston’s design to create improved meters over the years.

 Lets look at the inventors of the ammeter and what they did for the instrument on the next page.